Skip to content

 What is a model

-A model in Edgy is a python class with attributes that represents a database table.
+A model in Edgy is a python class with attributes that represents a database table as well as a pydantic model which enables serialization and validation.

 In other words, it is what represents your SQL table in your codebase.